Ai Accountant

 Do these things

-• Link workpapers to ledger entries for instant drill through during reviews.
+• Link workpapers to ledger entries (also called transaction records) for instant drill through during reviews.

 Avoid these mistakes